filswan/swan-provider/README.md

 # Modify config.toml file with the miner information

-# Run swan miner
+# Run Swan Miner
 python3 swan_miner.py

-# Run swan miner in the background, and create a log file
+# Run Swan Miner in the background, and create a log file (Optional)
 nohup python3 -u swan_miner.py >> swan_miner.log &
 ```

+The deal status will be synchronized on the filwan.com, both client and miner will know the status changes in realtime.